 Published opinions are cited by case name, volume and page of the reporter, court and date:

 volume 45 of the Pacific Reporter, third series, on page 1198

-The supreme court and court of appeals also issue unpublished memorandum decisions (MOJs).
+The supreme court and court of appeals also issue unpublished memorandum decisions (MOJs) and court of appeals summary dispositions.
 These are issued on Wednesdays, and posted on the court system website.
-Supreme court MOJs and court of appeals MOJs are retained on the website for three months; older MOJs may be obtained from the Appellate Clerk's Office at 907-264-0612.
-MOJs may not be cited as precedent.
+Supreme court MOJs, court of appeals MOJs, and court of appeals summary dispositions are retained on the website for three months; older MOJs and summary dispositions may be obtained from the Appellate Clerk's Office at 907-264-0612.
+MOJs and summary dispositions may not be cited as precedent.

 Memorandum opinions are cited by case name, opinion number, court and date:

 (Alaska App.
 May 6, 1998)